Immunotherapy Research Initiative

 Immunotherapy brings new hope to cancer treatment, and the Pediatric Brain Tumor Foundation’s Immunotherapy Research Initiative will level the playing field for children with brain tumors.

-The PBTF plans to invest a total of $2 million over three years to advance research through this two-part initiative.
+The PBTF plans to invest a total of $2 million to advance research through this two-part initiative.

 Immunotherapy is a fundamentally different approach to treating cancer, focused on strengthening the immune system’s arsenal to fight cancer cells and making these cells better targets for an immune response.